facebookresearch/ParlAI/docs/source/tutorial_fast.md

 may take time for you to realize speed improvements when using small, toy training runs like in this document.
 If we train for 4 epochs instead, our FP16 large-batch run takes 614 seconds and the multi-GPU training takes 222 seconds.
-Also, if you have access to a SLURM cluster, distributed_train is sometimes faster than multiprocessin_train.
+Also, if you have access to a SLURM cluster, `distributed_train` is sometimes faster than `multiprocessing_train`.
 With SLURM, multi-GPU training takes 167 seconds for 4 epochs, or about a 3.7x speedup compared to single GPU.

 Similarly, we also have the `multiprocessing_eval` command, for using multiple